OliverFHD/CosMomentum/README.txt

 - all of this for both line-of-sight projections of the matter density field as well as the 3D density field
 - all of this for PDFs of lensing convergence
 - statistics of biased & stochastic tracers (e.g. galaxies)

-<---> Features that will be added in the near future are
-- density split statistics (cf. Gruen&Friedrich++2018, Friedrich&Gruen++2018)
-- joint PDFs of pairs of cosmic random fields
+- joint PDF of galaxy density and lensing convergence

 <---> Installation & running:
+- The notebook "compute_1D_PDFs_and_CGFs.ipynb" containts examples on how to run CosMomentum for single-field statistics.
-- The notebook "compute_PDF_and_CGF.ipynb" containts examples on how to run CosMomentum.
+- The notebook "compute_2D_PDF.ipynb" containts examples on how to run CosMomentum for the joint PDF of galaxy density and lensing convergence.
 - This includes a command that compiles the code.
 - You may have to edit "cpp_code/Makefile" as suitable for your machine.